 English is our first language – I’m Scottish and Stuart is English – and I speak good French.

-We do have visitors to the farm to meet the alpacas and I also work with the fibre from the alpacas, transforming it by spinning and felting.
+When restrictions are not in place, we do have visitors to the farm to meet the alpacas and I also work with the fibre from the alpacas, transforming it by spinning and felting.

 We’ve lived in this lovely part of France for many years, and we have a view of life here that's a bit different.